yakimka/rst_tutorial/l/7_3_admonitions_and_layout_directives.rst

 ..
-   _Chapter: 6.
-Directives and Roles
+   _Chapter: 7.
+Directives, Roles & Comments
 ..
-   _Next: 6_3_interpreted_text_roles
+   _Next: 7_4_interpreted_text_roles

 ================================================
-Lesson 6.2: Admonitions and Layout Directives
+Lesson 7.3: Admonitions and Layout Directives
 ================================================

 In the previous lesson, we learned the general syntax for directives.
 Now, let's explore